Symmetry Properties of Quantum Dynamical Entropy: The Cat Map

 The irreps of the center provide the direct sum decomposition~\eqref{eq:algebra-reps}.
 Observe $\mZ$ is only sensitive to the index $j$ modulo $s$.
 The $j \equiv 0 \bmod s$ subspace ($R + R^{-1} = 2$) contains two irreps: the eigenspaces $W\Delta=+1$ and $W\Delta=-1$.
 The $j\not\equiv 0 \bmod s$ subspace ($W\Delta = 0$) splits into $\frac{s-1}{2}$ irreps corresponding to the remaining distinct eigenvalues of $R + R^{-1}$, with $j$ and $-j \bmod s$ in the same representation.

 To better understand the representation, consider the action of the generators for $N=20$ and $s=5$, as shown in Fig.~\ref{fig:RW-action}.
-The lines show the indices that swap under $W$, with teal corresponding to no phase and orange corresponding to a factor of $-1$ upon swapping.
-The lines with no heads connect to the $R=+1$ indices, which are 0 modulo 5.
-The single-headed arrows point from 1 to $-1$ modulo 5, and the double-headed arrows point from 2 to $-2$ modulo 5.
+The lines show the indices that swap under $W$, with solid and dashed lines corresponding to phases of $+1$ and $-1$ upon swap respectively.
+The gray lines with no heads connect to the $R=+1$ indices, which are 0 modulo 5.
+The orange, single-headed arrows point from 1 to $-1$ modulo 5, and the teal, double-headed arrows point from 2 to $-2$ modulo 5.
 Thus, the algebra acts on $(\qket{1}, -\qket{9})$ the same as it does on $(\qket{6}, \qket{4})$, $(\qket{11}, -\qket{19})$, and $(\qket{16}, \qket{14})$.

 This motivates the following tensor product structure:

 for $j = 0, \dots, \frac{s-1}{2}$ and $k$ is an index taken modulo $M = N/s$.
 These vectors span the Hilbert space but double count the following states: